lharinarayanan/notes-todolist-app/README.md

        task VARCHAR(255)
        );
 8. Place the above link in your browser http://localhost/demo/sp_login.php
+ ## Thus the user can signup/login if his account exists and can add edit remove notes and can check in or check out his todo lists which he can add/remove/edit.
  ### P.S
 1. Not much of emphasis has been given to styling of the webpage.